aws-lite/aws-lite/plugins/lambda/readme.md

 - **`Description` (string)**
   - Description of the function
 - **`FunctionVersion` (string)**
-  - Version of the original function
+  - Version of the aliased function
 - **`RevisionId` (string)**
   - Update the function config only if the current revision ID matches the specified `RevisionId`; used to avoid modifying a function that has changed since you last read it
 - **`RoutingConfig` (object)**
-  - Configure version weights
+  - Configure function version weights
   - [More details (AWS)](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html#configuring-alias-routing)